Advances in data mining may find potential candidates earlier so they get the right care at the right time.

 The Right Treatment at the Right Time

 Why is it important to reach and treat patients earlier?
 Doctors say UPMC’s program tends to see a relatively higher proportion of acute end-stage heart failure patients, and many have already experienced a gradual decline in health before they are referred to the heart transplant team.
 Using medical records to identify them before they reach that condition can help doctors define a strategy that prepares them better, introduces them to UPMC’s heart failure experts earlier, and maintains them on their health path for a longer time before they need a transplant.

 The team is using a software application developed at UPMC to comb the electronic medical records (EMR) of potential recipients in the UPMC system, applying a variety of filters that include heart function, pacemaker implantation, medications, hospitalization for congestive heart failure, and other factors that can be used to predict the need for transplantation.
 After it’s refined, doctors believe that once certain criteria is met, a system could be in place which will enable them to flag their patient’s primary cardiologist, designated family member, UPMC, or other appropriate sources to advise them that it’s now time to schedule an appointment.

 A Natural Fit

 Advanced data analysis for transplantation is a natural fit for UPMC, where organ transplantation first made great strides through the pioneering research of Thomas E. Starzl, MD in the 1980s.
 UPMC is one of a handful of hospitals with the resources and experience to perform all types of transplants, including high-risk operations, plus the data mining capabilities to reach new recipients.
-“We are a progressive center,” says Dr. Sciortino.
-“We don’t want to have to say to someone who needs a transplant, ‘you’re too sick for us to help you.’
-That’s what this work is all about.”
+Doctors say the goal is to never have to tell someone who needs a transplant, “You’re too sick for us to help you.”